 Humans are innately social beings.
-We thrive when we connect with others.
+We thrive when we have a secure attachment to others.
 Maintaining smooth relationships with ourselves and others is crucial to living in a social world.
 Emotions have a lot to do with living socially and connecting with others.
-It centers on the idea that regulation is key to balancing individual experience and interpersonal relationships.
+It centers on the idea that emotional arousal and regulation are key to balancing individual experience and interpersonal relationships to encourage lifelong learning.

-Finding a good EFT expert is vital to achieving the goals this type of therapy has for patients.
+Finding a good emotion scheme coaching expert to manage unhelpful emotions is vital to achieving the goals this type of therapy has for patients.
 It is important to note that the environment should feel safe, reflective, and empathetic.
-Emotion Therapy can help clients turn their negative feelings into something they can grow from without much damage.
+Maladaptive emotion therapy can help clients turn their negative feelings into something they can grow from without much damage.

 Humans are complex beings that experience a multitude of emotions.
 These play a huge role in guiding their actions.
 Striving for a healthy mind is essential for having a good quality of life for you and those around you.

 What are the 3 goals of emotion-focused interventions?

 What is the difference between EFT and emotionally-focused therapy?